Updated (originally published )

 As a front-end developer, the rise of static site generators combined with serverless architecture is an extremely appealing way to work.
 While not suited to every purpose, there are a lot of reasons to love statically served sites.
 It can take the hassle out of managing/maintaining server infrastructure and can provide a speedy way to serve your page because you’re serving pre-rendered HTML instead of waiting for your database or API to return data.
 As a front-end developer do you really want to spend your time configuring how your server sends mail?
 Probably not.
 There are plenty of services and APIs that can help take care of this for you.

-I’m a big fan of Vue.js and Vuex for state management.
+I’m a big fan of Vue.js and Pinia for state management.
 Combine this with Nuxt and you can generate a static version of your Vue application and give your users a speedy site served from HTML files.

 On previous projects, I’ve used Jekyll to achieve a similar result.
 This can work well if the logic of your site is basic.

 For the purposes of this article we’ll look at how we can make a simple blog by integrating a CMS and use a webhook to trigger an update.
-We’ll need to use a static file host of which there are many.
+We’ll need to use a static file host, of which there are many.
 For this article, we’ll be using Netlify because it’s a great static file host and it’s super easy to work with.
-We’ll also need to use a CMS and what better than Contentful (seeing as it has a tasty Javascript SDK).
+We’ll also need to use a CMS and what better than Contentful (seeing as it has a tasty JavaScript SDK).

 To get started, you’ll need to create an account on: